tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/during/week1/2/index.md

 **Problem of the Day:** [The 12 Days of Christmas](https://github.com/masonfmatthews/rails_assignments/tree/master/exercises/twelve_days_of_christmas)

 * Human Learning:
-  * Try before being taught
+  * ON BOARD: Try before being taught
+  * Ruby Rogues as a way to stay up to date.
+Listenings starting tonight.
 * Data Structures
   * Ranges
   * Arrays